Kim Bok-dong: Biography

-Kim Bok-dong was born in Yangsan, Gyeongnam, Korea in March 1926.
+Kim Bok-dong was born in Yangsan, Gyeongnam, Korea, Empire of Japan in March 1926.
 She was the fourth of six daughters.
 Her family was wealthy when she was young.
 However, later her family struggled economically and faced poverty.
 As a result, she had to end her education.
 Bok-dong's father died when she was eight years old.
-Her three older sisters married to escape the hard times, but Bok-dong remained at home with her two younger sisters.
-Until at age 14~15 in 1941, Kim Bok-dong and her mother were lied to by Japanese authorities.
-Kim Bok-dong was told that she was to support the war efforts by working in a military clothing factory and would return in three years.
+Her three older sisters married to escape the hard times, but Kim remained at home with her two younger sisters.
+Until age 14~15 in 1941, Kim and her mother were lied to by Japanese authorities; Kim was told that she was to support the war efforts by working in a military clothing factory and would return in three years.
 If not, her family would be considered traitors.
-The Japanese authorities did not take Kim Bok-dong away but demanded that her mother sign a document.
+The Japanese authorities did not take Kim away but demanded that her mother sign a document.
 Her mother could not read so she conceded to the demand, believing that her daughter would work in a factory in Japan.
 Instead, she was put into militarized sexual slavery in Japanese occupied territories for eight years, including Guangdong, Hong Kong, Singapore, Indonesia, and Malaysia.
 Kim Bok-dong had to have sex every day, especially from 8 a.m. to 5 p.m. on Sundays.

 She attempted to commit suicide with two other girls by alcohol poisoning, but Japanese soldiers found them unconscious.
 The army took them to the hospital and medics revived them by pumping their stomachs.
 Ten days later, she woke up.
 She said if her father had been alive, she might not have been helplessly taken away.
-At age 21 and after the war, Bok-dong returned to her hometown.
+At age 21 and after the war, Kim returned to her hometown.
 She did not tell her family what happened to her, except to her mother.
 However, her mother became very distressed and died from a heart attack.

 After the Korean War, she owned and operated a successful restaurant in Busan where her older sisters lived.
-Kim Bok-dong eventually met a man whom she fell in love with.
+Kim eventually met a man whom she fell in love with.
 Despite having this love, she suffered throughout her life because she was never able to have a child.
 She believes this was a result of the sexual abuse she endured.
 Along with this, her husband later died, not knowing her story.
 It was not until after he died that she began to speak about her experience.